How to Handle Angry Customer Calls in a Call Center?

 5. Listen and let the customer talk

-In order to handle angry callers, be empathic towards them and listen carefully to what they are saying.
+In order to handle angry callers, be empathic towards them and actively listen to what they are saying.

-The caller may speak in a louder voice because of frustration.
+The caller may speak in a loud voice because of frustration.
 In response, provide the caller a chance to express their frustration.

 The right agent listens, takes notes, and does not get angry while solving the issue.
 Listen to the entire story without interrupting before answering.

 It’s a good idea to take notes and let the person speak whenever possible because it can be difficult to catch what they are saying.
 In a nutshell, use your ears more than your mouth.

 Customer service agents usually place angry caller on hold, believing they can calm them down while on hold.

 Contrary to common belief, this is not the case.
 A long hold time will instead escalate the situation, creating more frustration for the caller.

 Most customers believe they are put on hold so that the representative does not have to handle their issue.